 This is where the stakes are the highest, so tread carefully.
 Make sure you’ve taken some time to think about it all clearly before you push down this route.
 If everything is still fresh, it’s almost impossible to look at it objectively.

 Until you’re at a point where you can do that, being constructive here won’t be easy at all.
+This is especially the case if you want her back after hurting her.

 When you’re ready, this is another situation where a simple “I’m good, how are you?” is the best initial reply.
 You just want to get some basic conversation going to see where she’s at too.